lkcozy/code-notes/notes/git/git.md

 git branch | grep -v "develop" | grep -v "master" | xargs git branch -D
 ```

-> grep: global regular expression - print lines matching a pattern
+> - **grep**: global regular expression - print lines matching a pattern
-> v: invert-match, select non-matching lines
+> - **v**: invert-match, select non-matching lines
-> xargs: read lines of text from the standard input or from the output of another command command and `turn them into commands and execute them`, which is used for building execution pipelines using the standard data streams
+> - **xargs**: read lines of text from the standard input or from the output of another command command and `turn them into commands and execute them`, which is used for building execution pipelines using the standard data streams

 ### Delete remote branches